v3nusf1ytrab/About-me-/README.md

 Helllooo!!
 Welcome to our GitHub page, we go by the Graveyard System but many call us Eternal for short.
-We are a suspected dissociative disorder having individual (we don't know if we have OSDD or DID, our personal research goes towards most likely OSDD-1b.)
+We are a suspected dissociative disorder having individual (we don't know if we have OSDD or DID, so we just say we have UDD)

 Current Host: Flit/Uzza/Blackwidow